Metalnem/mijailovic.net/_drafts/books-2017-q4.md

 will probably become my favorite crypto book of all times.

 **[Blood, Sweat, and Pixels: The Triumphant, Turbulent Stories Behind How Video Games Are Made](https://www.amazon.com/dp/B01NAKSWW1/)**

+In Blood, Sweat, and Pixels, Kotaku game journalist Jason Schreier tells fascinating behind-the-scenes stories of video game development.
+Entertainment industry is cruel; despite what the title says, there is nothing triumphant about making video games.
+Whether you are a solo developer or just a part of some huge studio, your life will almost invariably consist of months and months of 100-hour work weeks that will ultimately lead to burnout.
+By focusing only on highly successful games, the book paints a slightly distorted picture of reality, but that's the only complaint I have about this great book.
+Every person interested in video games should read it.